apr3vau/for-loop/README.md

 Easy `FOR` macro that expands to `LOOP`.

-Zero dependencies, extremely lightweight, directly expands to `LOOP`, easily nesting, no extra burden.
+Zero dependencies, extremely lightweight (<350 lines in a single file), directly expands to `LOOP`, easily nesting, open-sourced with 0BSD.

 ## Examples